Basilisk

 Release ‘25-02-26 (macros)’, see NEWS for details.

-Next Basilisk Monthly Meeting: May 27th 4pm CET
+Next Basilisk Monthly Meeting: June 23rd, 4pm CEST

 Recent publications (see Bibliography for more).